Best TV series to watch on Netflix right now (September 2020)

 One thing we can promise is star power: Emma Stone and Jonah Hill lead the cast, which also includes legends Sally Field and Gabriel Byrne.
 The story is loosely based on a Norwegian drama of the same name and introduces us to two strangers who meet during the course of a mind-boggling pharmaceutical trial.
 What happens next is difficult to explain on paper, but it’s certainly not boring.

-There’ll be no second series of this show, it’s stand-alone, so why not brace yourself and see if you can fathom it.
+There’s only one series of Manic, so why not brace yourself and see if you can fathom it.
 Interestingly, it’s directed by Cary Joji Fukunaga, who also worked on highly acclaimed drama True Detective, and directs upcoming Bond film No Time to Die.

 - Netflix’s new series Maniac is a comically bleak vision of the world – with a glimmer of hope